CompVis/stable-diffusion/README-Mac-Docker.md

 cd ../stable-diffusion
 ```

 Only need to do this once.
 If we don't preload models it will download model files from the Internet when you run ```dream.py```.
+Used by the core functionality and by GFPGAN/Real-ESRGAN.
 ```Shell
 python3 scripts/preload_models.py
 ```